Anteneh2121/Ecommerce-Web-APP/README.md

 * `type of ecommerce solution that involves customer gathering goods, collecting information on the goods and receiving these products over an electronic network.`
+* `online retail of electronics such as mobiles,laptops,tv,computers etc. It enables users to easily buy electronics over digital media.`
+* `User can select products from various categories and different vendors`

 **Home Page**